Jason Pargin: David Wong pseudonym

+Internet career

-In 1999, Pargin started his own humor site, Pointless Waste of Time (PWOT), which would eventually be absorbed into Cracked.com.
+Pointless Waste of Time and Cracked.com

-While working as a copy editor at a law firm, he would spend his days copy editing insurance claims and nights posting humor articles on PWOT.
+In 1999, Pargin started the humor site Pointless Waste of Time (PWOT), which would eventually be absorbed into Cracked.com.
+While working as a copy editor at a law firm, Pargin would spend his days copy editing insurance claims and nights posting humor articles on PWOT.
 Every Halloween on the site he wrote a new chapter of an online story that he published as a webserial.
 An estimated 70,000 people read the free online versions before they were removed in September 2008.
 Pargin used the feedback from people reading each episode of the webserial to tweak what would eventually become the book, John Dies at the End.

 Demand Media hired Pargin to be the head editor for their revamped online magazine, Cracked.com, although Demand was not aware of Pargin's book deal.
 As part of the deal, he merged PWOT into the Cracked forums.
 Pargin has described a disconnection between the old Cracked print magazine and the humor site Cracked.com due to multiple relaunches and almost entirely new staff.
 As a child, he read Cracked magazine's biggest competitor, Mad magazine.

 In a popular article published at Cracked.com, Pargin coined the neologism "monkeysphere" which introduces the concept of Dunbar's number in a humorous manner.
-Pargin referred to Dunbar's number again in his novel, This Book Is Full of Spiders.
+Pargin referred to Dunbar's number again in his second novel, This Book Is Full of Spiders.